ConduitIO/conduit-connector-snowflake/README.md

 Source method `Configure`  parse the configurations.
  `Open` method is called to start the connection from the provided position get the data from snowflake db.
 The `Read` return next record.
-The `Ack` method check if is record with the position was recorded.
+The `Ack` method checks if the record with the position was recorded.
 The `Teardown` do gracefully shutdown.

 #### Snapshot Iterator

-The snapshot iterator starts get data from table using select query with limit and offset.
+The snapshot iterator starts getting data from the table using `select` query with `limit` and `offset`.
 Batch size is 1000, offset value is zero for first time.
 Iterator save information from table to `data` slice variable.
 Iterator `HasNext` method check if next element exist in `data` using variable `index` and if it is needed change offset and run select query to get new data with new offset.
 Method `Next` gets next element and converts